 This past Saturday, Erwin and I went to New Jersey to drop off Gio at my parents house.
 Gio did extremely well on the drive- he slept more than half the way, and after he woke up, he was really calm in his seat.
 Originally we were going to come back Sunday night, but we decided to come back Monday morning so that way Gio could warm up easily to my family and their home.

 I’m actually very proud of how well he’s doing.
-When we were in New Jersey with him, he warmed up quickly with everyone and he stayed playful with everyone once we left.
+When we were in New Jersey with him, he warmed up quickly to everyone and he stayed playful with everyone once we left.
 We had some minor issues when I would drop him off my sister-in-laws house, like nonstop crying, so I was concerned but there hasn’t been any problems at all.
-He sleeps really well, he’s been eating extremely well.
+He sleeps really well and he’s been eating extremely well too.
 I’m really proud of how he’s done, and I might just do this annually so he gets to spend that time with my parents which to me is really important.

 Now, as for me, it’s just been really strange not having him with me.
 I miss him a lot.
 Having him away from me and him not being under my care has opened my eyes up to things.
 It’s made me realize how I care way too much about little things, while all he wants and needs is me to be there sitting on the floor just playing or running around with him.
 I can put cleaning aside, cooking aside, even my studies aside for a little to fulfill his wish of just having me there next to him.